 Water and Food Safety

-Frozen foods which have thawed should be discarded if not consumed
+- Frozen foods that have thawed should be discarded if not consumed

 immediately or kept refrigerated.

-- If you, or someone you know, is in need of crisis counseling services or may just want someone to talk to, contact your local social/human services staff.
+If you or someone you know are in need of crisis counseling services or just want someone to talk to, contact your local social/human services staff.